-1. Woodbridge/Kipling Avenue Node - High Density Mixed Use

-The Woodbridge/Kipling Avenue node is envisioned as the primary mixed use high density commercial/residential node.
-Historically, this intersection was a key gateway for Woodbridge as it functioned as the gathering place for commercial trades and social events, and was the terminus to the Woodbridge Avenue commercial core and the receiving point of goods for the Toronto Grey and Bruce Train Station.
-The land use designation for this area is meant to revitalize the area as the southern gateway to the Kipling Avenue Corridor, allowing four to six storey building heights to frame the intersection, to introduce a significant amount of residential use and pedestrian presence, and to establish a high quality public realm with setbacks to accommodate an urban square and enhanced streetscaping.
+4.2.3 Woodbridge/Kipling Avenue Node - High Density Mixed Use as it functioned as the gathering place for commercial trades and social events, and was the terminus to the Woodbridge Avenue commercial core and the receiving point of goods for the Toronto Grey and Bruce Train Station.
+The land use designation for this area is meant to revitalize the area as the southern gateway to the Kipling Avenue Area, allowing four to six storey building heights to frame the intersection, to introduce a significant amount of residential use and pedestrian presence, and to establish a high quality public realm with setbacks to accommodate an urban square and enhanced streetscaping.